BaldomeroVargas/Simple-Processor/README.md

 ##Contributors
 **Matthew Lumantas:** In charge of designing Register Display and Control Unit components.
 Implemented theory of the Processor in a higher level state machine.<br / > <br / >
-**Baldomero Vargas:** In charge or designing 10 Input Mux, Register Bank, ALU components.
+**Baldomero Vargas:** In charge of designing 10 Input Mux, Register Bank, ALU components.

 ##Project Description
 To come soon.